Welcome to my newest story! This is the first time I've written a Prologue, too. This way, we can get right to the story!

 I unpacked and found a packet on the kitchen counter.
 I opened it and began reading:

-Welcome to Hawaii—and the journey to finding your Epic Life.
+Welcome to Maui—and the journey to finding your Epic Life.
 We will begin our first session tomorrow morning at 8:00.
 We respectfully ask that until that time, you put yourself in a place of quiet reflection.

 Your meals will be delivered to your suite.
 Please use the room service menu for all of your meals until we meet.
 We also ask that you refrain from any alcoholic beverages or any sleep aids.
 We want your mind to be free and open when we get together.

 You and your fellow attendees have traveled from points all over the world.
 Please take the evening and sleep as much as you can.
 Tomorrow will be rather long and, at times, intense.

 Please look over the brochure before you turn in for the evening.
 We promise you will have time for the beach and spa amenities once we begin our journey.
 Please refrain from enjoying these tonight.

 We’ll see you at 8:00 tomorrow morning—on the Sunset Patio.